-21 viral signatures were identified by VirSorter and clustered based on their protein content to reveal their viral type.
+21 viral signatures were identified by VirSorter from the 451 SAR11 SAGs and clustered based on their protein content to reveal their viral type.
 Protein clusters were visualised in Cytoscape.
 Resulting protein clusters will be used to provide identities to 21 isolated viral signatures.
 Additionally, viruses will be analysed for their protein content and compared to existing SAR11 phages.
 Based on phage host ecological niches, trends in viral taxonomic groups or gene content may be drawn.

 Chapter 4 - Hypervariable Regions within the SAR11 Clade